-A: The way to address any items that involve temperatures, water, other delegate behavior, general questions, etc is to either send a note to the dais or approach the director during a suspension of the meeting.
-This will ensure your concerns to be answered quickly without distracting the entire body.
+A: The way to address any items that involve temperatures, water, other delegate behavior, general questions, etc. is to either (1) send a note to the dais or (2) approach the director during a suspension of the meeting.
+This will ensure that your questions or concerns are addressed and answered quickly without distracting the entire body.